-Sunday morning children’s catechesis (8:15 am).
-This is held in-person at the church, and there are two classes, one for younger children and one for older children.
+Sunday morning children’s and teen's catechesis (8:15 am).
+This is held in-person at the church, and there are two classes, one for younger children and one for older children and teens.
 In the class for younger children, the lesson is usually about the gospel or one of the other readings for the day, along with Scripture memory.
+The class for older children and teens is working through the catechism in the Book of Common Prayer.
 Children’s catechesis runs until about 8:50, ten minutes before the service.

 Sunday morning service (9:00 am).
 Our Sunday morning service is held in-person at the church, and is either a service of Morning Prayer or Holy Communion.
 Each service has a sermon by our rector, the Rev. Steven Wedgeworth; as well as hymns and Anglican chants accompanied by our organist, Michael LeGrand.
 Our services are from the 1662 Book of Common Prayer (International Edition).